 |Spring Club Officers Meeting*||TBD|

-(all approved clubs requesting a budget will need to meet with the WAC budget committee.
-Failure to meet with the committee will result in the club not receiving a budget.)
+^ All approved chartered clubs requesting a budget will need to meet with the Clubs Council.
+Failure to meet with the Clubs Council will result in the club not receiving a budget.

 Don't hesitate to e-mail firstname.lastname@example.org with any questions on this process.
 We are eager to see the positive contribution your club could make to the Westmont community!